Kauai Cities and Towns

 Enjoy the Coconut Coast with groves of coconut palms and visit Kapaa Town.
 The town of Kapaa on Kauai has been named one of "Americas Prettiest Towns" by Forbes Magazine.
-It is the only town in Hawaii to make their list.
-Take a bike ride on the bike path, shopping for fine art, jewelry or arrange for water skiing or kayak rentals.
+Take a bike ride on the bike path, shopping for fine art, or arrange for water skiing or kayak rentals.

 |One of the communities on Kaua`i’s north shore, is a designated Hawaiian Homelands, a residential area available to Native Hawaiian people.
 The old part of Anahola is located along the bay, and the newer commercial part is located along the highway.

 |On the south shore, close to Po`ipu and Glass Beach, a popular spot to find sea glass.
 In the past, sugarcane fields dotted this area, but today, coffee is produced here.
 Ele`ele is home to the largest coffee producer in the state of Hawaii.

 |Backed by green mountains and waterfalls, Ha`ena is at the beginning of the 11-mile (18 km) hike to Kaua`i`s remote and scenic Na Pali Coast.
 Near Ha`ena is Tunnels Beach, one of the best snorkeling and diving beaches in Hawaii.